Frederick W. Taylor (bishop): Early life and education

-Ordained Ministry
+Ordained ministry

 Taylor was ordained deacon on July 5, 1876, by Bishop Gregory T. Bedell of Ohio, and served at Grace Church in Cleveland until October 1876, when he left for Europe.
 Upon his return to the United States seven months later, he took charge of the missions of Willoughby, Geneva, and Unionville, all near Cleveland.
 In September 1877, he was involved in mission work at Highland and Clintondale, in Ulster County, New York.
 He was ordained priest in the Church of the Transfiguration in New York City on September 30, 1877, by Bishop Horatio Potter of New York.
 He served as rector of Holy Trinity Church in Danville, Illinois from 1878 till 1886.
 In 1886 he became rector of St Paul's Pro-Cathedral in Springfield, Illinois and Archdeacon of Springfield.
 He was also a member of the general convention and in 1895, started instructing church policy and canon law at the Western Theological Seminary.
 He served as a chaplain of the State Senate of Illinois.

 Bishop

 On December 9, 1900, Taylor was elected Coadjutor Bishop of Quincy and was consecrated on August 6, 1901, by Bishop George Franklin Seymour of Springfield.
 He succeeded as diocesan bishop in October 1901.
-He died in office on April 28, 1903.
+He died in office in Kenosha, Wisconsin on April 28, 1903.